-The objective of the Action Group is to promote Human Resources as an integral part of good business practices in FSPs.
+The objective of the Action Group (AG) is to promote Human Resources as an integral part of good business practices in FSPs.
 These commonly have a large customer base – and many employees.
 The institutions' success and financial performance depends to a large extend on their human resources – their qualifications, their motivation and level of satisfaction.
 The AG contributes in landscaping current HR functions and sharing experience on human resources practises carried out in a strategic and sustainable way to create maximum impact on financial and social performance.

 The planned activities of the AG include a comprehensive survey of financial services providers worldwide aiming to map out current Human Resources practices, case studies highlighting the experience of selected FSPs in the implementation of different HRD practices and their impact on the financial performance of FSPs and the preparation of inputs to the revision of relevant dimensions of the universal standards of social performance management (USSPM), existing due diligence guidelines, and other financial inclusion and HRD-related standards.

 Survey on current HRD practices in FSPs

-The survey for FSPs is an important tool to update the state of HR practices in the sector by assessing how far institutions use HRD as a strategic instrument for managing social and financial performance and filtering out good practices as well as gaps in HR practices.
-It is also designed to allow participant institutions to understand their current state of HR practice and gain insight into alternative approaches that contribute to social and financial performance.
+The survey is an important tool to update the state of HR practices in the sector by assessing how far institutions use HRD as a strategic instrument for managing social and financial performance and filtering out good practices as well as gaps in HR practices.
+It was designed to allow participant institutions to understand their current state of HR practice and gain insight into alternative approaches that contribute to social and financial performance.
 You can watch a video about the initiative here.